• Home

 Privacy Policy

 The Florida PDMP Foundation, Inc. is committed to maintaining the privacy of its online visitors.
 We do not sell, rent, swap or otherwise disclose any personal information of our visitors.
-Should you have other questions or concerns about these privacy policies, please email the Foundation's Chairman Dave Bowen at dbowen@ahcs.com.
+Should you have other questions or concerns about these privacy policies, please email the Foundation's Executive Director Bob Macdonald at executive.director@flpdmpfoundation.com.

-Copyright © 2011 Florida PDMP Foundation, Inc. All Rights Reserved.
-The Florida PDMP Foundation, Inc. is a 501(c)(3), pending IRS approval, not-for-profit, direct support organization created by f.s.
+Copyright © 2025 Florida PDMP Foundation, Inc. All Rights Reserved.
+The Florida PDMP Foundation, Inc. is a 501(c)(3), IRS approved, not-for-profit, direct support organization created by f.s.
 893.055 and incorporated with the Department of State.